Skip to content

 • PostgreKeyGenerator

-If the built-in primary key generation strategies do not meet your requirements, you can extend custom primary key generation strategies by implementing the IKeyGenerator interface.
+If the built-in primary key generation strategies do not meet your requirements, you can extend them by implementing the IKeyGenerator interface to create custom primary key generation strategies.

 Example